Best Monopod for Photographers

 To be completely honest, it wasn’t until quite recently that I’d actually used a monopod for my photography.
 I’ve always known of their existence, but their usage… well, it was all a bit baffling to me!

 This review has been something of a revelation in my professional photography career.
-Being forced to review several of the top monopods and put them to use in real-life situations, has brought new appreciation for these unique products.
+Being forced to review several of the top monopods and put them to use in real-life situations, has brought a new appreciation for these unique products.

 I’m now convinced that while a monopod may not be the first thing to recommend to a photographer, it’s definitely one of the tools that should be considered, whatever your level.